MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CheApe/Halo1_CheApe_Readme.txt

 == Change Log ==
 === Version 3.1 (Unreleased) ===
+  * PATCH		Weapon's magazine's magazine-objects block will no longer crash when you try to add more than 2 elements.
+Uses the equipment field for the block name now too.
+  * PATCH		"The %s shader %s cannot be used in the environment" will now output the correct shader type in all cases
   * ADD			Mini-dump support for tool and sapien builds (no guerilla support)
   * FIX			Increased the maximum buffer size for model vertex and index data.
 Tool crashes (buffer overflow) if you actually hit this limit (Gearbox's fault, not ours!)